Why Some Inflatable Paddle Boards Feel Unstable

 drop stitch fail on inflatable paddle board

-• Higher rigidity at the same PSI
+• Higher real-world rigidity at recommended pressure

-glide aeromatrix drop stitch
+• glide aeromatrix drop stitch

 glued rails on an inflatable paddle board